PharmaLedger-IMI/helm-charts/charts/quorum-node/README.md

   - SecurityContext
   - Non-root user
   - readonly filesystem
 - Option to create VolumeSnapshots on *helm upgrade* or before deletion of the helm release.
+See [here](./docs/volumesnapshots/README.md) for details.
 - Option to mount sensitive/secret via *CSI Secrets Driver* from a vault solution like AWS Secrets Manager, Azure Key Vault, GCP Secrets Manager or HashiCorp Vault instead of using *Kubernetes Secret*.
 See [here](./docs/secret_provider_class/README.md) for details.
 - Option to provide `extraResources` like Network Policies.
 See [Network Policies](./docs/network_policies/README.md) for details.